-Brooke Bond acquired the Red Rose tea brand in Canada in 1932.
+Brooke Bond acquired T H Estabrooks of New Brunswick, proprietors of the Red Rose tea brand in Canada, in 1932.

 Brooke Bond Dividend Tea was launched in 1935.
 It was the company’s value product, and each packet offered the chance to win cash prizes.

 Gerald Brooke retired as chairman in 1952.
 Under his tenure the company’s tea packet trade had multiplied twenty times.
-He was succeeded by his son, John Brooke (born 1912), a high-powered, resilient man.
+He was succeeded by his son, John Brooke (1912 – 1987), a high-powered, resilient man.

 Turnover exceeded £68 million in 1954.
 The majority of sales came from quarter pound packets of tea, of which one thousand million were sold throughout the year.